thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Deliverables.md

 - [ ] Create a document that surveys group member compliance with security protocols.

   - A markdown document in [thoth-tech/documentation](https://github.com/thoth-tech/documentation/).

-- [ ] Create a document that outlines internal penetration testing.

-  - A markdown document in [thoth-tech/documentation](https://github.com/thoth-tech/documentation/).

-- [ ] Create a document that examines the security vulnerabilities in the current OnTrack/Doubtfire implementation.
-  - A markdown document in [thoth-tech/documentation](https://github.com/thoth-tech/documentation/).